lief-project/LIEF/.github/ISSUE_TEMPLATE/regular-issue.md

 Steps to reproduce the behavior:

 **Expected behavior**
-A clear and concise description of what you expected to happen.
+A clear and concise description of what you expected to happen (if applicable)

 **Environment (please complete the following information):**
  - System and Version : [e.g. Ubuntu 16.04]